| Package name | Weekly Downloads | Version | License | Updated |

 Replaces a GraphQL scalar with a custom type based on the applied directive on an argument or input field.

-You can use both module#type
+You can use both module#type and module#namespace#type syntax.

 Will NOT work with introspected schemas since directives are not exported.